Fast Law Publishing is a not-for-profit company whose mission is to provide low cost legal information in printed and electronic media.

 - Fast Law makes books, articles, and pamphlets on a variety of legal and public interest subjects.
 We trust that our information will be meaningful to professionals, students, citizens and numerous action groups.
 However, Our primary focus remains to serve disadvantaged citizens by providing low cost access to legal information.

-Fast Law also provides a platform to advocate for Legislative change to the criminal justice system.
+- Fast Law also provides a platform to advocate for Legislative change to the criminal justice system.
 To this end, Fast Law is supporting rational and cost effective laws to reform current sentencing practices and the State Department of Corrections.

 This Book gives incarcerated men and women a real jump start on finding and understanding legal principles to apply to a wide variety of factual circumstances.

-Fast Law, in association with other community support groups, is supporting two bills in this for coming 2013 Washington State Legislature session: SHB 5886 (redrafted by F.A.
-Stephens), seeks to reduce the costs to incarcerate elderly inmates, by reduction in their sentence when the inmates reach the age of 60 and has served at least 50% of his/her sentence.
-The second bill, advocated by “Parole 4 US,” and Justice Works advocates a parole system for men and women who are over the age of 55 years of age and served more than 10 years.
+Fast Law, in association with other community support groups, has supported legislative action at the state level: XSHB 5886 (redrafted by F.A.
+Stephens), seeks to reduce the costs to incarcerate elderly inmates, by reduction in their sentence when the inmates reach the age of 60 and has served at least 65% of his/her sentence.
+The prior bill, advocated by “Parole 4 US,” and Justice Works, advocates a parole system for men and women who are over the age of 55 years of age and served more than 10 years.
 Read More

 NOTE: Fast Law Publishing Associates does not provide legal advice.
 Our focus is to educate and sponsor responsible community concern about the criminal justice system.
 Fast Law Publish Associates is an apolitical non-profit company.